 28.4 A Party may change its address for service provided that the new address is within the same country and that it gives the other Party not less than twenty-eight (28) days' prior notice in accordance with this clause 28.
 Until the end of such notice period, service on either address shall be effective.

-29.1 This Contract shall inure to the benefit of, and shall be binding upon, the respective legal representatives, successors, and permitted assigns of each of the parties.
+29.1 This Contract shall inure to the benefit of, and shall be finding upon, the respective legal representatives, successors, and assigns of each of the parties.
 This Contract represents a compromise between the parties and is a product of arms-length negotiations.
 These parties have read this Contract completely and have had the opportunity to seek the advice and assistance of competent legal counsel.
 In the event that ambiguity exists or is deemed to exist in any provisions of this Contract, said ambiguity is not to be construed by reference to any doctrine calling for such ambiguity to be construed against the drafter of this Contract.
 The terms of the Contract may be rescinded or varied at any time by agreement of both the Company and the Supplier (in accordance with clause 25.1).

 30.1 If any provision of this Contract shall be found by any court or administrative body of competent jurisdiction to be invalid or unenforceable, such invalidity or unenforceability shall not affect the other provisions of this Contract which shall remain in full force and effect.